fcorella/2F-crypto-authn-demo/README.md

 A live demonstration of the code is available at `demo.pomcor.com`.
-The live demo may be discontinued or restarted at any time; but if you have an AWS account that allows you to send mail, you can set up and run the demo on your own EC2 instance, using the install-script included in the repository, following instructions that you can find below.
+The live demo may be discontinued or restarted at any time; but if you have an AWS account that allows you to send mail, you can set up the demo on your own EC2 instance using the install-script included in the repository and following the instructions below.

 ## User experience